trydydd/slimemoldgrappling/content/blog/pinned_on_purpose_side_control.md

 **Top Player**:
 - **Position**: Side control with chest pressure but no underhooks or head control.
-- **Objective**: Isolate one arm or transition to dominant position.
+- **Objective**: Isolate one arm or transition to another dominant position.
 - **Constraints**: No submissions.
 - **Win Condition**: Establish figure four control on one arm or transition to mount.